 Stash is another micro-investment platform that has proven itself.
 It’s safe to use this platform as a beginner, and their services come at a very affordable rate.

-The third subscription is the Stash+.
-With this subscription, all the services from the Stash Beginner subscription and the Stash Growth Subscription are readily available to you, as well as some extra assistance that doesn’t come with the first two levels.
+The second subscription is the Stash+.
+With this subscription, all the services from the Stash Growth Subscription are readily available to you, as well as some extra assistance that doesn’t come with the first level.

 With Stash+, you can open micro-investment accounts for your kids.